tsuki-lang/tsuki/spec.md

 ### Dropping

 When an object instance goes out of scope, we say it's _dropped_.
-An object implementation may inject some extra code to the dropping process via the `Drop` trait.
+An object implementation may inject some extra code to the dropping procedure via the `Drop` trait.

 The trait is defined like so:
 ```